RKNF404/chromium-hardening-guide/pages/MANUAL_CONFIG.md

 # Policies

-See [POLICIES.md](/configs/POLICIES.md) for what policies can be used and their respective values

 ## Linux

 Policies on Linux can vary in location, typically browsers will have their own directories under which to place policy files.